 2. For Those Who Lost a Job or Retired Early in the Year

 Go for ROTH Conversions

-If you lost a job or retired early in the year your may have very little or no taxable income for the year.
+If you lost a job or retired early in the year your may have very little taxable income for the year.
 Particularly if you itemize deductions you’ll want to take a close look at this.

 What to do?
 Low income years can result in a tax situation where you have more deductions than income.
 In those years you may be able to convert a portion of a traditional IRA to a ROTH and pay no tax.
 You would convert a sufficient amount to match the amount of deductions you have, leaving your taxable income at zero.
 Or if you expect to be in a higher tax bracket later, you may convert enough to fill up the 10% or 15% tax brackets.
 You will only uncover this opportunity by doing year-end tax planning before December 31st.

 Best for: Those with more deductions than income and those who expect to be in a higher tax bracket later when they will need to take IRA withdrawals.

 3. For Those Who Retired Late in the Year or May Retire Next Year